SLIB53/br-test-app/README.md

 docker run slib53/br-test-app:1.0.1
 ```

 Additionally, the container contains both the source (`/home/source`) and distribution (`/home/dist`).
-To access the container for a development sandbox, you can run the image interactively:
+You can access the container for a development sandbox by running the image interactively:

 ```sh
 docker run -it --entrypoint sh slib53/br-test-app:1.0.1